Decoding the Conversion: How Many Ounces are in 30ml? A full breakdown

 Q: Is the conversion factor always exactly 29.5735 ml/oz?

 A: While this is the widely accepted and most accurate conversion factor, slight variations might exist depending on the context and the precision required.
-However, for most everyday purposes, this factor provides sufficient accuracy.
+That said, for most everyday purposes, this factor provides sufficient accuracy.

 Q: How do I convert ounces to milliliters?